Paul P.H. Wilson

 1500 Engineering Dr

 Wisconsin Institute of Nuclear Systems (WINS)

-Paul Wilson is a Professor of Nuclear Engineering in the University of Wisconsin-Madison‘s Department of Engineering Physics, and Faculty Director of the Advanced Computing Initiative.
-His research interests bring together technical and policy issues: analysis methods of isotopic inventories in nuclear systems and the implications on nuclear non-proliferation policy, and the development of next generation nuclear power systems to fulfill a role in future energy policy and needs.
+Paul Wilson is the Grainger Professor of Nuclear Engineering in the University of Wisconsin-Madison‘s Department of Engineering Physics, and Faculty Director of the Advanced Computing Initiative.
+His research interests focus on developing improved tools for computational modeling of complex nuclear energy systems, with applications in radiation shielding, nuclear waste management, nuclear non-proliferation and energy policy.
 Paul joined the University of Wisconsin-Madison as an assistant professor in August 2001 as part of the Energy Systems and Policy Hiring Initiative.
-Paul currently serves on the Program Committee (Interim Chair) of the Energy Analysis and Policy Graduate Certificate , the Executive Committee of the Wisconsin Energy Institute and the Steering Committee of the Holtz Center for Science and Technology Studies, and the Governance Committee of the Nelson Institute for Environmental Studies.
+Paul currently serves on the Program Committee of the Energy Analysis and Policy Graduate Certificate , the Executive Committee of the Wisconsin Energy Institute and the Governance Committee of the Nelson Institute for Environmental Studies.

 In addition to the research pursued by his Computational Nuclear Engineering Research Group (CNERG), Paul has served in a number of advisory and consultant roles.
 From 2001-2003, he was a member of the U.S. Department of Energy’s Generation IV Technology Roadmap Committee.
 In 2010, he was engaged as a consultant to the CEA Saclay, ERC Petten, the Karlsruhe Institute of Technology, and the Blue Ribbon Commission on America’s Nuclear Energy Future.